Shashank-Holla/TSAI-EVA4/Sesssion5_MNIST/README.md

 Very light model.
 Scope to improve.
 No overfitting.
 Test accuracy is a bit better than training accuracy.
 Shows model is trained harder.
 But model is not hitting required accuracy of 99.4%.

+File- EVA4_S5_F3_AdditionalConvLayers

+Target:

+As previous model was well below capacity and accuracy was not hitting 99.4%, added additional convolution layers to increase capacity.

+Results:

+Number of parameters: 11.3K
+Training accuracy : 99.14%
+Testing accuracy : 99.32%
+Analysis:

+Test accuracy is still not achieving desired value.
+Model is not showing any overfitting.
+Shows model is trained harder.